Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 ### KNN

-K-Nearest Neighbors (KNN) is a simple yet effective machine learning algorithm used for classification and regression tasks.
+K-Nearest Neighbors (KNN) in Detecting Fake Banknotes K-Nearest Neighbors (KNN) is a simple yet effective machine learning algorithm used for classification and regression tasks.
 In the context of detecting fake banknotes, KNN helps classify new banknotes as either genuine or counterfeit based on their similarity to known examples.

+1. How KNN Works
 KNN is a non-parametric, instance-based learning algorithm, meaning it does not make strong assumptions about the data distribution and instead stores all training data to make predictions when needed.
 The core idea behind KNN is as follows:

 Distance Measurement: